 Cell Surface Receptors

-The signaling molecules bind the extracellular face of such proteins.
+The signalling molecules bind the extracellular face of such proteins.
 Once a molecule is bound to the receptor protein, the cellular face starts a cascade of reactions within the cytoplasm.
-In the way, the message carried by the signaling molecule is translated within the cell.
+In this way, the message carried by the signaling molecule is translated within the cell.

 Immunoglobulins are also called antibodies.
 These are the globular proteins found in the blood.
 They are an important component of our immune system.
 Antibodies recognize the antigens and bind them, initiating an immune response.
 The immune response thus generated protects our body against the foreign harmful invading agents.

-Thus, as immune globulins, globular proteins play their role in protecting our body from harmful agents.
+Thus, as immune globulins, globular proteins play their role in protecting our bodies from harmful agents.

-When the blood goes to the lungs, oxygen from air in the alveoli diffuses into the blood and gets attached to hemoglobin.
-One hemoglobin molecule can bind four molecules of oxygen.
-As the blood passed through the capillaries of peripheral body parts, oxygen molecules are released by hemoglobin.
+When the blood goes to the lungs, oxygen from air in the alveoli diffuses into the blood and gets attached to haemoglobin.
+One haemoglobin molecule can bind four molecules of oxygen.
+As the blood passed through the capillaries of peripheral body parts, oxygen molecules are released by haemoglobin.
 Thus, oxygen diffuses out of the blood into the extracellular fluid surrounding cells.

 It is a transport protein found in blood plasma.
-It carries lipid soluble substances such as fatty acids, steroid hormones, bilirubin, drugs, and calcium to some extent.
-Albumin is the most abundant plasma protein and thus also contributes to the oncotic effect preventing edema.
+It carries lipid-soluble substances such as fatty acids, steroid hormones, bilirubin, drugs, and calcium to some extent.
+Albumin is the most abundant plasma protein and thus also contributes to the oncotic effect preventing oedema.

-It is a plasma protein that binds free hemoglobin.
-The free hemoglobin is released into plasma by the lysis of red blood cells.
-It captures the extra hemoglobin so that it can be recycled.
+It is a plasma protein that binds to free haemoglobin.
+The free haemoglobin is released into plasma by the lysis of red blood cells.
+It captures the extra haemoglobin so that it can be recycled.